Color-Extend Hair Products: How Much Do They Really Do?

 By taking a few protective measures, you can ensure your dye job sticks around for the full 4 to 6 weeks.

-Here are six expert tips for maintaining color and infusing life back into your tresses:
+Here are six expert tips for extending your hair color and infusing life back into your tresses:

 1. PRESS PAUSE ON SHAMPOO